 - landlord or real estate agent.

-Clients already receiving Private Rental Subsidy assistance whose rent increases over the benchmark rent will have their subsidy re-assessed.
-In exceptional circumstances a client may be approved to pay a rent that is over the benchmark.
+Clients already receiving a Private Rental Subsidy whose rent increases over the benchmark rent will have their subsidy re-assessed.
+In exceptional circumstances a client may be approved to pay rent that is over the benchmark.
 Clients must either move to a property at or below the median rent or lose their subsidy unless they can demonstrate exceptional circumstances and that they can afford to pay a rent that is over the benchmark.
 For more information, go to Situations where a Private Rental Subsidy may be considered for rent above the benchmark.